electrode-io/electrode/docs/chapter1/quick-start/start-with-app.md

 └── xclap.js
 ```

--   `config` - This directory contains the configuration for your application.
+-   `config` - Contains the configuration for your application.
--   `src/client` - Contains your React application
+-   `src/client` - Contains your React application.
 -   `src/server` - Contains your NodeJS server application with SSR support.
--   `test` - Contains unit test for your application
+-   `test` - Contains the unit test for your application.
--   `xclap.js` - entry to Electrode's archetype tasks
+-   `xclap.js` - Entry to the Electrode archetype tasks.

-The application generated included a few demo components to show you how to use Redux, CSS Modules, and React JSX.
+The generated application included a few demo components to show you how to use Redux, CSS Modules, and React JSX.
 Feel free to play with them and remove or replace them when you are ready to add your application.

-For continuing build React components for your Electrode Application, please continue [here.](/chapter1/quick-start/further-develop-app.md)
+To continue to build React components for your Electrode Application, see [Developing Your Electrode App.](/chapter1/quick-start/further-develop-app.md)